 Sheep Dip is a quick to learn and easy to play game for grown-ups and kids who love a little silliness with their nature.
 In fact it is so easy that you don’t even need to explain the rules you can just start playing.
-It kind of reminds us on our old time favorite Sushi Go, in that simplicity.
+It kind of reminds us on our all time favorite Sushi Go, in that simplicity.
 Furthermore, the final scoring is not complicated too.
 Players receive points for each flock card that they still posses at the end.
 The game ends when the last EWE DO card has been played.
 That’s all there is to it!

 Flock Cards: The Silly Sheep of Sheep Dip